Website design process steps

 - Custom look – your website doesn’t look like a million others out there that have used templates

-- Great for SEO - your web pages will be much better optimised for Google
+- Great for SEO – your web pages will be much better optimized for Google

 - Easy to maintain – after launch, there will inevitably be changes done to the website.
 Developers love clean code to navigate through, which is another big advantage here.

 Once the website is built we deploy it on a test server.
 A live server is often different from a local server, so we rigorously go through your website to make sure there are no broken links, no spelling errors, and the presentation on all responsive devices is consistent and looks (and feels) professional.

 The URL of the test server is provided to the client so that they may share and review the website, we do allow for revisions that fall into the initial scope.
 If they are out of scope we often add a fee for the extra work.

 We also make sure that there are meta descriptions and meta titles present on the client’s website.
 This is very important for search engine optimization (SEO), which leads us into the next phase.